E-commerce

 A useful distinction with our marketplace article: rules, commissions, and customer data differ.

-Tone, visuals, and social proof on networks build trust even before the click to the store.
+The tone, visuals, and social proof on social networks build trust even before the click to the store.

 Customer journey

-Map touchpoints: social discovery, web search, email, purchase: where social influences without being the last click.
+Map the touchpoints: network discovery, web search, email, purchase: where social influences without being the last click.

 B2B social selling